Globski/alx-system_engineering-devops/0x07-networking_basics/README.md

 - Navigate to the project directory 0x07-networking_basics.
 - Ensure all scripts are executable using chmod +x script_name.
 - Execute each script with appropriate arguments to perform the specified tasks.

-Explore the world of networking basics and enhance your understanding of how information travels across networks!